What Is a Vehicle Service Contract?

 How much does a vehicle service contract cost?

-On average, vehicle service contracts cost around $1,000 per year of added bumper-to-bumper coverage.
-However, rates may vary significantly depending on your vehicle and your extended warranty provider.
+On average, vehicle service contracts cost about $1,000 per year for added bumper-to-bumper coverage, though exact rates may vary significantly depending on your vehicle and extended warranty provider.

 — Allison Harrison, attorney